-Physical findings are due to sympathetically mediated effects below and parasympathetically mediated effects above the NLI, although sacral parasympathetic stimulation can occur as well.
-The most common finding is an increase in blood pressure of 20 to 40 mmHg or higher above baseline for adults, and 15 mm Hg or higher in adolescents and children.
+The most common finding is an increase in blood pressure of 20 to 40 mmHg or higher above baseline for adults and 15 mm Hg or higher in adolescents and children.

-Bradycardia is a classic presentation, particularly if the injury is caudal to the 4th thoracic spinal segment, but this is not always the case.
-Tachycardia can also occur
+Bradycardia is described in the classical presentation of AD, particularly if the injury is caudal to the 4th thoracic spinal segment but is not always present.
+Tachycardia can also occur.

 Mydriasis may occur if the NLI is above T1.

 Penile erection and seminal fluid emission may occur due to sacral parasympathetic stimulation.